 in different areas of our body and it take time to get it all out." --- --- --- Taking a therapuetic clay bath, lasting anywhere from 15 minutes to two hours, is one of the most effective methods in existance to help assist the body in the elimination of toxic substances which have accumulated in the body.
 Clay baths stimulate the lymphatic system and deeply cleanse the body's largest breathing organ ( the skin ).
 Acting both directly on the body and acting as a systematic catalyst, clay used in this manner interacts directly with the body's immune system, and helps to remove the post-digestive burden placed on the major organs of the body.
 Taking a clay bath is like emmersing oneself in a sea comprised of millions of minute crystals.
 There are many methods available in both alternative and natural medicine that are designed to "detoxify the body".
 However, nearly all of them do exactly the opposite: They stimulate the body to release toxic byproducts stored in fat, organs, and other tissues.
 The result is that these substances are dumped back into the active metabolism.
 The body, then, is placed under a great deal of toxic stress, even to the point of toxic shock.
 This poses quite a problem, for the body has stored these substances for a very specific reason: It has been incapable of eliminating the substances without causing signficant damage.
 Therefore, the short cut "quick fix" methods to detoxify the body can actually be quite dangerous, and the natural and comprehensive methods can require alot of attention, hard work, and anywhere from six months to three years to accomplish, and are often accompanied by uncomfortable symptoms as the body cleans itself.
 Enter clay baths.
 The information we present in this section is our experience, and in some cases, contradicts, at least in part, the information shared by other "experts" familiar with the art of healing with clays.
 Our research is the result of many years of experience, and includes a comprehensive study of clay and mud as it exists and is used in nature, as well many deeply profound discussions with genetic scientists, balneologists, researchers deeply familiar with the works of Tesla, scalar waves, and high frequency technologies.
 We certainly agree with everything Raymond Dextreit ( "Earth Cures" ) has to say about supporting the body internally while utilizing clay therapy, and strongly encourage those interested to read his work.
 Discuss This Topic: Clay and Mud Bath Discussion Forum |

 Clay & Mud BathsIt all starts with the water...It is impossible to duplicate the quality of a natural clay or mud bath in an artificial environment.
 However, having studied natural clay baths and mud baths that exist in "special" areas known for their great healing properties, one can create a clay bath that works nearly as well.
 It is unfortunate that the tap water quality of most of the industrialized world is so poor.
 Chlorine and fluoride are two substances that one truly does not, ideally, want to ingest into the body.
 Hot showers, baths, and steam treatments cause a forced respiration through the skin, resulting in a rapid uptake of gases, ions, and "water" directly into the tissues of the body.
 Indeed, any time one isolates a location of the body, covering it with any substance and then applying heat ( even if this is only heat generated by insulation ), an "environmental exchange" is going to occur, resulting in the absorption of substances through the skin and the release of substances through the pores of the body.
 The more active substances that the clay has to deal with from the water source and additives, the less sorption power the clay will have, or worse...
 The sorpted substances can act in the ion exchange process and cause these substances to be deposited into the body.
 To illustrate this example, if one takes a natural clay, and subjects it to gas fumes for a extended period of time ( even just by placing the clay in one's garage ), and then places a clay pack on the leg for an hour each day, within a few days one will begin to taste gasoline in the saliva.
 Since the idea is to detoxify the body, it is not the best idea to include substances in the clay bath to bypass the body's digestive system-- not without very careful thought.
 Very careful thought begins with meticulous examination of how clay reacts with any substance it is combined with.
 In short order, any researcher can verify that when clay is added with herbs, oxidation reactions occur that create organic compounds that do not normally exist in nature.
-Whether or not these compounds are beneficial must be left up to the individual; our opinion is that herbal wraps should be done independently of clay baths.
-In a study of nature, a very high quantity of organic sulfate compounds are always present in "healing mud baths" that contain plant matter.
-This is a byproduct of a natural biosystem, and these sulphurous compounds are never present when herbs are added with clay in a bathtub.
-This is why Raymond Dextreit strongly discouraged the use of other substances combined with clay ( with a few exceptions ).
-When possible, it is advantageous to apply the same line of thinking with the water combined with clay.
+Whether or not these compounds are beneficial must be left up to the individual.
+In short, our opinion is that herbs should be used independently of clay baths.
+When herbs are used with clay in-bath, one should consider the therapeutic treatment as an herbal bath, and not a clay bath.
+Raymond Dextreit, among others, also strongly discouraged the use of other substances combined with clay (with a few exceptions).
+Hydrated clay is such an amazing substance in its own right.
 The best water to use with clay baths is natural, high quality spring water, especially geothermally heated water that rises from pressurized acquifers deep beneath the earth.
 If this is not possible, then reverse osmosis water can be used.
 However, reverse osmosis water can be expensive to purchase outside of the home for bath purposes, and if a reverse osmosis system is not "in-line", preparation of the water for the bath can be tedious.
 In cities where chlorine and/or fluoride are added to the water, an in-line shower filter can be used which removes many undesireable contaminants: Consider a product such as the Aquasana Shower Filter, which, in our opinion, is the best localized shower filter for the investment.
-You can visit Aquasana:

 |